 1.3 Index of name usages.
 We will enhance our index of scientific names.
-It is similar to an index of terms at the end of a book.
-This index will include every name string that in any data source collected by Global Names.
-The index will cross-reference lexical and nomenclatural variants of names.
-Such cross-referencing data sources Global Names to link out to a variety of other data sources. providers analyze what kind of species information they might be missing, or what name strings require review.
-The name indexing service .
+It is similar to an index of terms at the end of a book, except much grander in scale.
+This index will include every name string that occurs in any data source collected by Global Names.
+The index will incorporate reconciliation, that is cross-reference lexical and nomenclatural variants of names.
+Such cross-referencing enhances the role of the index, allowing data sources to use Global Names to link out to a variety of other data sources.
+As a result, data providers can analyze what kind of species information they might be missing, or what name strings require review.
+The name indexing service will include reconciliation, user-customized resolution options, and will disambiguate homonyms.

 1.4 Name services as a gateway to biodiversity data.
-With our prototype development we that combination of name discovery, reconciliation and indexing creates gateway to biodiversity data. iteBank [4] created by Biodiversity Heritage Library.
+With our prototype developments we have confirmed that a combination of name discovery, reconciliation, and indexing creates an effective gateway to biodiversity data.
+GNUB (Global Names Usage Bank) [3] is designed as the source that will connect name strings to their nomenclatural foundations, synonymy, all nomenclatural events and literature references.
+GNUB’s technology is well developed and stable, has been designed for robust integration with our services.
+The supply of synonymy and taxonomic information will be enriched by the Taxonomy Clearing House project from Arizona State University.
+GNA accesses literature from CiteBank [4] created by Biodiversity Heritage Library.

 2. Background and Prerequisites

-the second half of the eighteenth centuryLinnaean approach to nomenclature. single unified system has obvious benefits, and for the last 250 years it has given unprecedented ability to point to species of interest and has given experts around the world a common “biodiversity language”.
-Linnaean nomenclature is not perfect and some of the have become more and more pronounced [5] as we move into the Big Data world [1].
-Linnaeus had been strongly influenced by the prevailing paradigms of creationism and essentialism his nomenclatural principles.
-He assumed that number of species s constant, boundaries between species re well defined and immutable, the variability within species s stabilized and guarded by “essential features” defined by God.
-Species assembled into 5-rank hierarchy, and grouped based on essential features.
+In the second half of the eighteenth century, naturalists accepted the Linnaean approach to nomenclature.
+The emergence of a single unified system has obvious benefits, and for the last 250 years it has given us an unprecedented ability to point precisely to species of interest and has given experts around the world a common “biodiversity language”.
+Linnaean nomenclature is not perfect and some of the complications have become more and more pronounced [5] as we move into the Big Data world [1].
+Linnaeus had been strongly influenced by the prevailing paradigms of creationism and essentialism and these influenced his nomenclatural principles.
+He assumed that the number of species was constant, boundaries between species were well defined and immutable, and the variability within species was stabilized and guarded by “essential features” defined by God.
+Species were assembled into a 5-rank hierarchy, and grouped based on essential features.

-inomial name serves dual purposes an identifieras a mini-classification (genus). ual functionality placed into new genera.
+The binomial name serves dual purposes that can be the source of problems.
+One purpose is as an identifier, the other is as a mini-classification (placing a species within a genus).
+This dual functionality results in changes to the identifier when new taxonomic or phylogenetic information causes species to be placed into new genera.

-Proper registration of new species names requires creation of identifier as well as placement of it within a genus.
-For some clades of organisms surrogate names vastly outnumber valid scientific names [6].
+Proper registration of new species names requires creation of an identifier as well as placement of it within a genus.
+For species that cannot be placed in a genus, various informal surrogate names have been used.
+For some clades of organisms, surrogate names vastly outnumber valid scientific names [6].